Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: Display message only when "Ability Enabled" is enabled.
 			"Ability Message"			"0"

+			// Removes the death model of the survivor when killed.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Kamikaze Body"				"1"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.